hintron/slurm_quickstart/README.md

     su hintron

-Now let's get a bash script to test out SLURM with:
+Now let's get a bash script ready for testing out SLURM:

     cd ~
     sudo cp /root/slurm_quickstart/scripts/x_seconds.sh .
     chmod 755 x_seconds.sh

-Let's run the script a few times on SLURM!
+Let's try running the script a few times on SLURM!

     sbatch ./x_seconds.sh 60 5
     sbatch ./x_seconds.sh 60 5
     sbatch ./x_seconds.sh 60 5

-These will each run for 60 seconds, to give us time to see them run.
+Each script invocation will run for 60 seconds total while printing out a timestamp every 5 seconds.

 To see the jobs you just scheduled:

-    squeue # add -u <username> to filter by <username>
+    squeue

 You should see 3 jobs, with two of them running, one on each node.
 Success!